Devices and Oral Appliances to Treat Sleep Apnea

 APAP stands for auto-adjusting positive airway pressure.
 An APAP machine changes pressure throughout the night depending upon what is needed to keep your airway open.
 This pressure changes depending on your sleep position or the stage of sleep you are in.3

 EPAP stands for expiratory positive airway pressure.
-These are small, disposable valves that are placed over each nostril.
-EPAP may be an option for people who cannot sleep with a CPAP machine or people who want to travel without their CPAP.
-Both require a prescription.3
+These prescription devices are inserted into the nostrils and help to keep the nostrils open.
+They also have a valve that closes when you exhale to create pressure that keeps your airway open.
+EPAP may be an option for people who cannot sleep with a CPAP machine or people who want to travel without their CPAP.3

 Dental and tongue devices for sleep apnea

 eXciteOSA® is a device that improves how the muscles in the tongue work.
 The device works by stimulating the tongue muscles so the tongue does not fall backward during sleep.
-It is used while you are awake for 20 minutes a day for 6 weeks and then twice weekly.
+It is used while you are awake.
 It requires a prescription and is available for people 18 and older who snore or who have mild sleep apnea.7

-Oral appliances are not recommended for people with severe OSA.4,5,7
+Oral appliances are not recommended for people with severe OSA.4,6,7

 Hypoglossal nerve stimulation for sleep apnea